cookiecutter/cookiecutter-django/docs/deployment-on-heroku.rst

 Gulp & Bootstrap compilation
 ++++++++++++++++++++++++++++

-If you've opted for a custom bootstrap build, you'll most likely need to setup your app to use `multiple buildpacks`_: one for Python & one for Node.js:
+If you've opted for Gulp, you'll most likely need to setup your app to use `multiple buildpacks`_: one for Python & one for Node.js:

 .. code-block:: bash